Freedom Lane: Helen Gets Stuck on the Toilet

 Helen Gets Stuck on the Toilet

-Rose was already outside gardening away while Helen snuck into the upstairs bathroom for her morning ritual.
-She pulled down her pants and large panties and did her happily did her arduous business.
+Rose was outside gardening away while Helen snuck into the upstairs bathroom for her morning ritual.
+She pulled down her pants and large panties and did her arduous business.
 When she was done she noticed something wasn’t in the right place.

 “Where the hell is that spray?”
 Helen said to nobody.
 She saw it on the opposite side of the sink.
 “Dammit.
 I’ll shit on the floor if I try to get up for that.”

 “OH HELL!”
 Helen exclaimed as she felt something pop in her back.
 She fell back down on the toilet.
 He cane fell off the edge of the sink and out of her reach.
 She sat for a moment to gain her coposure.
-After a minute, she got up and tried to retrieve her cane.
-The pain was too much, and her body flopped right back down on the toilet.
+After a minute, she leaned over and tried to retrieve her cane.
+The pain was too much, and her body flopped right back down onto the toilet.

-Helen relaxed her body completely and let her back feel the cool porcelain of the toilet.
-She tried again to get up, but once again fell on the toilet, ass first.
+Helen relaxed her body and let her back feel the cool porcelain of the toilet.
+She tried again to move, but she fell back on the toilet, ass first.
 “Dammit,” she said.
 “I’d rather be anywhere but here.”